threatexpress/threatexpress/docs/blogs/2019/event-data-collector.md

 It is expected only RT members assigned to the operation and those designated as Trusted Agents (TA), White Cell, or Control Cell members with a need-to-know will use EDC.

-You can find all the info, code, and setup instructions on [Github][15].
+You can find the latest info, code, and setup instructions on [Github][15].

 * * *